 City Council Members are responsible for the administration of the City.
 It provides for such departments and employees as it deems appropriate and designates the powers and duties of its officers and employees consistent with state statutes and the City’s Home Rule Charter.
 The City Council adopts such personnel and administrative regulations as it deems necessary and appropriate.
 All officers and employees of the City are responsible to the final authority of the City Council.
 Council Members shall be elected for four year terms.

-Glenn Boyd, Mayor Pro Tem
+K. John Wood, Mayor Pro Tem

 Mayor Pro Tem is responsible for performing all the duties of a Mayor when the Mayor is absent or recused.

-Dawn Glanc, Council member
+Peggy Lindsey, Council member

 Peggy Lindsey was born and raised right here on the western slope of Colorado.
 She started working in Ouray at Cecilia's restaurant in 1987 where she met the locals and served the needs of the patrons.
 Peggy learned massage and bodywork in 1997 and started working at Healing Touch Therapies at the hot springs pool.
 After seven years of service to her clientele she went to real estate school.
 John Lesnefsky Real Estate was her next employer which converted to her owning the company that is now called Ouray Real Estate Corporation.

 Peggy feels like the City of Ouray is one of the most understated municipalities in Colorado.
 With all the four wheel drive roads, wildflowers, water falls, hot springs, good restaurants, shopping and all around friendly people, Ouray is one of the best places to live in the US.
 She feels it a privilege to serve the citizens of this unique town.
 She appreciates the opportunity to do so.
 Peggy has an office at 635 Main Street if anyone would like to express their feelings about the City of Ouray.